Shoreline Mafia Presents Rob Vicious: Traplantic: Background

 The mixtape was supported by three music videos and a short documentary film.
 The first music video, for the song "Traplantic", was released on July 12, 2018.
 The second music video, for the song "Dear God", was released on August 17, 2018.
 The third music video, for the hit song "Bands", was released on September 26, 2018.
 The "Bands" music video features all four members of Shoreline Mafia partying at a pool and a mansion, while they dance, smoke, drink, and use a flamethrower.
 The music video also features cameo appearances from 1TakeJay, AZ Chike, and BandGang Lonnie Bands.

-Commerical performance
+Commercial performance

 The mixtape's lead single, "Bands", was certified two-times platinum by the Recording Industry Association of America (RIAA) on June 30, 2022, with two million album-equivalent units in the United States.
-"Bands" is Shoreline Mafia's most popular song, with over 325 million streams on Spotify, as of November 2025.
+"Bands" is Shoreline Mafia's most popular song, with over 355 million streams on Spotify, as of September 2026.